Area code 810: History

-Area code 810 was split off from area code 313 on December 1, 1993, with a permissive dialing period that ended on August 10, 1994.
+Area code 810 was created on December 1, 1993, in a mid-eastern section of Michigan, when numbering plan area 313 in the southeaster part of the state was divided.
+A permissive dialing period ended on August 10, 1994 when both area codes could be dialed to reach destinations.
 The initial numbering plan area included the counties of Oakland, Macomb, Genesee, Lapeer, St. Clair, and Sanilac as well as small sections of Saginaw, Shiawassee, Livingston, Washtenaw, and Wayne counties north of Detroit.
 Most of Washtenaw County, all of Monroe County, and the southern and western portions of Wayne County (including the City of Detroit) remained in the 313 area code.
-The split created Michigan's first new area code since 1961.
+The split created Michigan's first new area code since 1961, and permitted interchangeable central office codes.

-By 1994, demand for telephone numbers increased such that there were plans for a new area code.
+Within only a year of the split, demand for telephone numbers increased such that there were plans for a new area code.
 Ameritech once again applied to the North American Numbering Plan Administrator for additional relief.
 As a result, Oakland County received the new area code 248, with a start of permissive dialing on May 10, 1997.
-Thus, the Oakland County numbering plan area was surrounded on three sides by area code 810, with 313 to the south.
+The dividing line was drawn so 248 was surrounded on three sides by 810, with 313 to the south.

 Then, only four years after splitting off area code 248, continued demand in the area necessitated the Michigan Public Service Commission to request another relief code, creating yet another numbering plan area in southeastern Michigan.
 Area code 586 was assigned to the eleven rate centers that comprise Macomb County, including Mt.
 Clemens, Roseville, Warren and Utica.
 The commission permitted the permanent grandfathering of wireless central office codes residing in rate centers that moved to the new NPA.

 Prior to October 2021, area code 810 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.

-Prior TWX assignment
+Prior usage of 810 for TWX

-Area code 810 was originally one of three US regional area codes for the AT&T TWX (TeletypeWriter eXchange) network, sold to Western Union in 1969, and renamed as Telex II.
-The area of TWX service included Michigan, Ohio, Indiana and the US South (North Carolina, South Carolina, Georgia, Florida, Louisiana, Mississippi, Alabama, and Kentucky).

-The original TWX area codes were 510 in the US and 610 in Canada.
-The addition of 710 in the Northeast (New England, New York, New Jersey, Pennsylvania, Maryland, Washington DC, Virginia and West Virginia), 810 from Michigan southward and 910 west of the Mississippi allowed each major city one or more local exchange prefixes in the special area code.

-The special US TWX area codes (510, 710, 810, 910) were decommissioned in 1981; Canada moved its remaining 1-610 numbers to area code 600 in 1992.
+In 1962, AT&T assigned area code 510, then designated as a Service Access Code (SAC) of the format N10, for conversion to dial service of the Teletypewriter Exchange Service (TWX) in the United States.
+Later in the decade, additional area codes, including 810 were assigned.
+NPA 810 served a large area from Michigan southward to all of the southern and southeastern United States.
+Telex use of the area code was decommissioned in 1981 after conversion of the service to new transmission technologies by Western Union.